Canon G1 X Mark III vs M100

-Both the G1X Mark III and the M100 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the G1X Mark III followed on from the Canon G1 X Mark II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Canon M100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G1 X Mark III:

 - Easier framing: Has an electronic viewfinder for image composition and settings control.